You may be aware that certain drinks we consume are better or worse for the teeth than others.

 However, don’t let this cause you to become discouraged, reducing your consumption of these beverages.
 Instead, opt for drinking these beverages through a straw to keep your pearly whites as white as they possibly can.

-For those suffering with tooth sensitivity, sweet, very cold, or very hot beverages will be less harmful to the teeth when drinking through a straw.
+For those suffering from tooth sensitivity, sweet, very cold, or very hot beverages will be less harmful to the teeth when drinking through a straw.

 For these reasons, drinking a beverage through a straw is ideal in many circumstances.
 The simple use of a straw can prevent enamel deterioration, reduce the chances of tooth sensitivity, prevent cavities, avoid tooth discoloration, and even prevent the pain from those with pre-existing sensitive teeth.
 Whenever possible, opt for a straw rather than sipping if your oral health is important to you.